hansbuehler/cdxbasics/README.md

     subdir = SubDir("~/my_directory", fmt=SubDir.JSON_PICKLE)
     subdir = SubDir("~/my_directory", fmt=SubDir.JSON_PLAIN)

 You can also use the `()` operator to generate sub directories.
 This operator is overloaded: for a single argument, it creates a relative sub-directory:

     from cdxbasics.subdir import SubDir
     parent = SubDir("~/parent")
     subdir = parent("subdir")                                # shares extension and format with parent subdir = parent("subdir", ext="bin", fmt=SubDir.PICKLE)  # change extension and format

-Be aware that when the operator `()` is called with two arguments, then it reads files; see below.
+Be aware that when the operator `()` is called with two keyword arguments, then it reads files; see below.

 You can obtain a list of all sub directories in a directory by using `subDirs()`.
+The list of files with the corresponding extension is accessible via `files()`.

 ### Reading